-A sneaky snack on those little silica gel sachets found in meat packaging are a common cause of late night emergency calls.
+A quick gulp on those little silica gel sachets found in meat packaging are a common cause of late night emergency calls.
 So how dangerous are they?
 Here’s your answer…

 You’ll find them with meats, fish and even in shoeboxes.
 And they’ll carry warnings saying ‘do not eat’ which sounds dramatic.
 But the truth is silica gel (and crystals) aren’t toxic.
 So why the dramatic warnings?